alexrobincrabbe/build_a_treehouse/README.md

   <img src="assets/readme_images/contact-form_mobile.png" alt="Contact form mobile view">
 </div>

-- The contact page contains a simple contact form, which allows users to contact the website owner and subcribe to a newsletter
+- The contact page contains a simple contact form, which allows users to contact the website owner and subcribe to a newsletter.
-- The form is reponsive to use space efficiently on mobile screens
+- The form is reponsive, so that space is used efficiently on mobile screens.
-- All fields must be filled out to submit the form, and the email field only accepts a vaid email format.
+- All fields must be filled out to submit the form and the email field only accepts a valid email format.

 ## Feature Ideas

 - In order to keep the scope of the project manageable, the instructions on the site were kept very brief.
 In practice much more detail should be included on building a tree house.
 This would include more expansive and specific sections
-- A cost caculator, with the floor area and type of treehouse(with/without roof).
-Would likely need Javascript to implement.
+- A cost caculator, with the floor area and type of treehouse (with/without roof), would likely need Javascript to implement.
-- An extra page, listing tools and materials that are needed
+- An extra page listing tools and materials that are needed.

 # Technologies Used
 ## Languages